 I am writing you in regards to the Syringa project/Kirsten subdivision on south Cole that we have talked about in the past.
-I, along with other residents, plan on being at the hearing on Monday the 8th, but if for some reason I or they can't make it, I wanted to send you a written testimony with our concerns and opposition on certain parts of the plans.
-I would also like myself CC'd in when this is forwarded to the Commission and other concerning parties if possible.
+I, along with other residents, plan on being at the hearing on Tuesday the 29th of March, but if for some reason I or they can't make it, I wanted to send you a written testimony with our concerns and opposition on certain parts of the plans.

-This is in regards to File numbers CPA15-00008 & CAR15-00029 / Pleasant Valley South LLC
+This is in regards to File numbers CPA15-00008 & CAR15-00029 / Pleasant Valley South LLC and the Kirsten Subdivision Project.